hlpr98/Unsupervised-Object-Localisation/SpatialPyramid/ReadMe.txt

 CalculateDictionary
 BuildHistograms
 CompilePyramid

-If you wish to use one of these functions without first running the previous step, you will need to provide the appropriate data files.
-They should be in the dataBaseDir with the same relative path as the image they correspond to.
-Their file names should be the same as the image they correspond to with the appropriate suffix appended to the end.
-For instance if you call CalculateDictionary with featureSuffix = ‘_sift.mat’ CalculateDictionary will look for the data file ‘dataBaseDir/im1_sift.mat’ for the image file ‘imageBaseDir/im1.jpg’.

-There are two different types of data files (feature lists and texton indices).
-Each must be formatted correctly to work with the functions provided.

-features:
-    data: NxM matrix of image features where N is the number of features in the image and M is the feature vector size
-    x: Nx1 vector of image x coordinates where N is the number of features in the image
-    y: Nx1 vector of image y coordinates where N is the number of features in the image
-    wid: width of the image
-    hgt: height of the image

-texton_ind:
-    data: Nx1 vector of texton indices corresponding to the appropriate dictionary bin for each feature of the image where N is the number of features in the image
-    x: Nx1 vector of image x coordinates where N is the number of features in the image
-    y: Nx1 vector of image y coordinates where N is the number of features in the image
-    wid: width of the image
-    hgt: height of the image

 NOTE: This code does not include functionality for SVM classification, though it does include functions for computing the histogram intersection kernel matrix